-II.
 Application Procedure and Deadline

-The proposal will be evaluated by the Dean of the Faculty in consultation with the members of the Committee of Six, some of whom may not have a specialized knowledge of an applicant's area of study.
-It should, therefore, be addressed to persons who will be interested in the project not only as an immediate contribution to learning and/or instruction in a particular field, but also as a contribution to the advancement of knowledge more generally, and to the applicant's development as a scholar and teacher.
+The proposal will be evaluated by the members of the Tenure and Promotion Committee, some of whom may not have a specialized knowledge of an applicant's area of study.
+The proposal should, therefore, be addressed to persons who will be interested in the project not only as an immediate contribution to learning and/or instruction in a particular field, but also as a contribution to the advancement of knowledge more generally, and to the applicant's development as a scholar and teacher.

-The College particularly encourages those who seek to develop a research or creative project different in nature or significantly broader in scope than the dissertation.
+The college particularly encourages those who seek to develop a research or creative project different in nature or significantly broader in scope than the dissertation.

 The proposal should be narrative in form, and clearly focused and organized.
 It should cover the following matters:

 Applicants should describe the specific program of research planned for the year, explaining the basic ideas or questions to be explored and illustrating its approach or line of thought to the extent that these have been developed.
 In addition, applicants should explain the relationship of the proposed project to their immediate and long-range study or research objectives.
 They should also explain the relationship of their projects to the work of other scholars in the same general area.
 Applicants proposing to revise dissertations should provide an updated bibliography or other information indicating what preliminary revision is already under way.

 Applicants should clearly indicate the significance of the proposed work and the contribution it will make to the humanities, natural sciences, or social sciences.

-- Plan of work and methodology: Applicants should outline the plan of work, methodology, and schedule for the year.
+Applicants should outline the plan of work, methodology, and schedule for the year.